magomimmo/modern-cljs/doc/tutorial-03.md

 A ring handler is just a function that receives a request as an argument and produces a response.
-Both request and response are regular clojure maps.
-Instead of using low-level [Ring API][4], we're going to add another very common library to our `project.clj`:
+Both request and response are regular Clojure maps.
+Instead of using the low-level [Ring API][4], we're going to add another very common library to our `project.clj`:
 [compojure][5].